Travel to Nicaragua

 Driving to Nicaragua

-There are three land crossings into Nicaragua from Honduras: Los Manos, El Guasaule and El Espino.
+There are a number of land crossings into Nicaragua from Honduras including Las Manos, El Guasaule and El Espino.
 There’s only one road crossing into Nicaragua from Costa Rica at Peñas Blancas.
 Ticabus (www.ticabus.com) runs routes between Nicaragua and the following: Costa Rica, Honduras, El Salvador, Guatemala, Mexico and Panama.
 Transnica (www.transnica.com) runs from Nicaragua to Costa Rica and Honduras.

-You have to complete an immigration form, have your passport stamped and pay US$10 for a tourist card, US$2 for immigration and US$1 for the local municipality, all at different windows of the immigration office.
+You have to complete an immigration form, have your passport stamped and pay US$10 for a tourist card and US$2 for immigration, all at different windows of the immigration office.
 Motorists have to pay an extra US$6 per person for insurance.
 Make sure you get all the correct stamps and keep all the receipts, as you will need to produce them when you leave.
-There is a US$3 charge on leaving.
+There is a US$2 charge on leaving.
 There are toilet facilities on both sides of the border that charge a nominal sum but accept both colones and córdoba.

 Getting to Nicaragua by boat